Skip to content

 Labrinth (API)

 labrinth is the Rust-based backend serving Modrinth’s API with the help of the Actix framework.
 To get started with a labrinth instance, install docker, docker-compose (which comes with Docker), and Rust.
 The initial startup can be done simply with the command docker-compose up, or with docker compose up (Compose V2 and later).
-That will deploy a PostgreSQL database on port 5432 and a MeiliSearch instance on port 7700.
+That will deploy a PostgreSQL database on port 5432, a MeiliSearch instance on port 7700, and a Mailpit SMTP server on port 1025, with a web UI to inspect sent emails on port 8025.
 To run the API itself, you’ll need to use the cargo run command, this will deploy the API on port 8000.

 Terminal window

-From there, you can create the database and perform all database migrations with one simple command:
+From there, you can create the database and set up its schema with one simple command:

 Terminal window